dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - Removed attendance component as we implemented this component in our frontend
     - Added checkAttendance() interface to frontend.
     - Added Notification component as per M3 feedback and per our implementation plans.
+    - Updated User and Schedule component to align with the ScheduleController.ts and UserController.ts functions
 7. Updated section 4.5, on March 2.
     - Updated dependency diagram to match changes to section 4.1.
 8. Updated section 4.8, on March 2.